 No. However, since this program is built on a model of progression, each workout builds on the previous.
 Maximum gains in fitness are achieved when the body is progressively overloaded in a systematic way.
 Random participation will produce random results.
 While our schedule provides you the flexibility to take classes as you want, it is optimal to try to commit to 2-3 training sessions per week on a consistent basis to maximize improvements.
 We recognize many are doing their own training and may just want an occasional interval session, so we have that flexibility, but the program is designed to be taken consistently.
 We always provide the ability for an interested client to come in and take a free class just to get a feel for the studio and classes, we just request coming 30 minutes prior for bike set up and brief orientation.
 If you plan to store your bike for the Kickr trainer at C-Velo, a seasonal or monthly commitment is required, and these programs will be available on a first come first serve basis due to limited storage availability.

 How do I know which classes to choose to schedule?

-How do C-Velo’s Cycleops 300PRO Indoor cycles and classes differ from traditional indoor spinning bikes/classes?
+How do C-Velo’s Indoor Trainers/cycles and classes differ from traditional indoor spinning bikes/classes?

-The classes at C-Velo are organized in a structured progression designed to stress the primary energy systems to improve overall fitness.
-Each individual’s fitness is measured, so individual workout intensities are personalized even in a group class environment.
-The classes are not random, and there is no movements that wouldn’t be typically simulated with outdoor riding.
+The classes at C-Velo are organized in a structured progression designed to stress the primary energy systems to improve overall conditioning.
+Each individual’s conditioning is measured, so individual workout intensities are personalized even in a group class environment.
+The classes are not random, and there areno movements that wouldn’t be typically simulated with outdoor riding.

-Instructors with standard spinning certifications would not be qualified to teach at C-Velo, and only after attending specific power based training workshops or certification through USA Cycling would an instructor be qualified to teach at C-Velo.
+Instructors with standard spinning certifications would not be qualified to coach at C-Velo, and only after attending specific power based training workshops or certification through USA Cycling would an instructor be qualified to coach classes at C-Velo.

 Are Shower facilities available?